8greenhallo/Object-Oriented-TopK-HUIM-Pos-Neg/README.md

-# OOTKHUIMUNPN: Object-Oriented solutions to the problem of Top-K High-Utility Itemsets Mining from UNcertain databases with both Positive and Negative utilities
+# OOTK-HUIM-UN-PNU: Object-Oriented solutions to the problem of Top-K High-Utility Itemsets Mining from UNcertain databases with both Positive and Negative Utilities

 1. Check maven version:
 - Maven installation size: